cypress-io/cypress/README.md

 Right now you have to be an early adopter to get a hold of Cypress.
 Visit [http://www.cypress.io](http://www.cypress.io) and get on our mailing list.
 We send periodic emails asking for additional adopters until we are ready for a public beta.

-The public beta is on track for early 2017.
+The public beta is on track for sometime in 2017.